vtx22/SPARQS/README.md

 | CNT[1] | Data Sign | 0 = unsigned, 1 = signed | Ignored if type is float or string |
 | CNT[0] | Data Type | 0 = float, 1 = integer | Ignored if type is string |
 ### NVAL
-Contains the total number of values transmitted.
+Contains the total number of payload bytes transmitted.
 ### ID + VAL
 Contains the value as float, uint32 or int32 and its ID.
 ### CS